 One way to understand consciousness is its perturbation, either (1) transiently by anesthesia, and (2) permanently by neurodegenerative diseases.
 In this workshop, we will explore research on how anesthetics mediate loss or perturbation of consciousness, what processes are at play in normal activities leading to consciousness, and links to neurodegenerative disease.
-This discussion will take us from higher level neuroscientific approaches to the understanding of general anesthesia inwards towards the subcellular workings of neurons, and down the quantum level events through a series of five talks by world leading experts in the field.
+This discussion will take us from higher level neuroscientific approaches to the understanding of general anesthesia inwards towards the subcellular workings of neurons, and down the quantum level events through a series of four talks by world leading experts in the field.

 Polytechnic University of Torino, Italy